wuspy/soro2/README.md

 It is recommended to use the Qt development environment from [the Qt website](https://www.qt.io/), rather than your distributions builtin Qt environment.

-### ROS Kinetic
+### QMQTT

-ROS is used as the communication library for mission control and the rover.
-You will need to be using a distribution that supports ROS kinetic, such as Ubuntu 16.04 or Arch.
+QMQTT is a Qt implementation for the MQTT protocol.
+It is included in this repository for convenience.

 ### SDL2